 The GDPR (General Data Protection Regulation) is a general EU regulation on the protection of personal data entering into force on 25 May 2018 in all EU countries.
 This regulation takes a new approach to personal data protection.
-It places an increased emphasis on security, documentation and guarding data against unauthorized access, leakage or other incident impacting personal privacy.
+It places an increased emphasis on security, documentation and guarding data against unauthorized access, leakage or other incidents impacting personal privacy.
 Citadelo will utilize its many years of IT security experience and its understanding of the statutory and process environment in order to ensure that your information systems are ready to meet the requirements of this new law.

 We provide the following analysis as part of our services: